Event Details

 Friends, Patrons and Passholders

-At this is a third-party event, Friends, Patrons, and Passholders must also purchase a festival ticket in addition to individual talk tickets.
-However, you can book a complimentary member or passholder garden ticket for Saturday 20 September to experience the festival entertainment.
+Friends, Patrons, and Passholders can book a complimentary member or passholder garden ticket for Saturday 20 September to experience the festival entertainment.

 For further information, please contact: